texstudio-org/texstudio/utilities/manual/source/background.md

 have the root document open.
 With this option enabled TeXstudio will always know about your complete document and act accordingly when performing highlighting or completion.

+The option `Editor -> cache included files` lets txs store important information about opened files on the disk.
+If the files are reopened, it uses the cached information to speed-up loading.
+Only if a file is explicitely opened in a tab, txs loads the complete file from disk.

 ## Overview of TeXstudio command-line options